Where is the Best Hiking in Austria?

 The tourism offices of the different areas have done a great job in promoting their own specific areas.
 However, if you just start Googling around without a specific idea or location in mind, the number of options can be overwhelming.

-When I did research for this article, I easily found well over a hundred sites and those were mostly just the official ones maintained by tourism offices and such.
+When I did research for this article, I easily found well over a hundred sites.
+Those were mostly just the official ones maintained by tourism offices and such.

-I understand that in a country with a huge tourism industry, the different regions, valleys, cities and towns are all fiercely competing against each other for visitors.
+In a country with a huge tourism industry, the different regions, valleys, cities and towns are all fiercely competing against each other for visitors.
 I think this is especially true in the summer since winter sports is more popular.
-The large ski areas with extensive infrastructures tend to fill up in the winter leaving excess capacity during the summer.
+The large ski areas with extensive infrastructures fill up in the winter but not so much in the summer.
+Apart from possibly August, there is excess capacity in the summer.

-This is also apparent in pricing: during the summer it is much, much more affordable to stay in the nicer hotels
+This can be seen in pricing: during the summer it is much, much more affordable to stay in the nicer hotels or travel on a budget.

 I will link you up to all the relevant sites maintained by the local tourist offices and other interesting sites.
 They have the most up to date information about their local things so there’s not much added value for me to copy that information here.
 I’ll rather try to point you to the right direction.